-The APA Ad Hoc Committee on Psychology and AIDS (COPA) award the Psychology and AIDS Leadership Award to actively demonstrate COPA’s commitment to ensuring that issues pertaining to HIV/AIDS are kept at the forefront of psychological research, education, training and practice.
-The Psychology and AIDS Leadership Awards recognize leaders in the field who have substantial contributions, show promise of an extensive, influential career.
+The APA Ad Hoc Committee on Psychology and AIDS (COPA) presents the Psychology and AIDS Leadership Award to actively demonstrate COPA’s commitment to ensuring that issues pertaining to HIV/AIDS are kept at the forefront of psychological research, education, training and practice.
+The Psychology and AIDS Leadership Award recognizes distinguished leaders in the field who have made substantial contributions and show promise of an extensive, influential career.

 Distinguished Leader Award

 Lisa Bowleg, PhD, receives the 2014 Psychology and AIDS Distinguished Leader Award as a Distinguished Leader for her comprehensive vision and unswerving leadership across the spectrum of psychology and AIDS in addressing systemic inequalities that contribute to health disparities through her research, policy, advocacy and mentoring.